Article written by Julio Juarez | 3DBrushwork.com

 2. Make Complex Edge Selections for Layered Materials

 As materials grow more complex, isolating edges gets harder.
-This is especially true when the surface has both ground and rocks of different sizes.
+This is especially true when the surface has many blended elements like a soft ground and rocks of different sizes.
 Precise edge selections become essential for adding color variation or creating masks for tile samplers.

 Basic Edge Selection: Height to Normal → Curvature Smooth → Shadows → Auto Levels